ITRS-Group/cordial/pkg/config/README.md

 ## Expansion of values

-The methods below are overridden to add extra expansion of the values given:
+The following package functions and type methods are overridden to add expansion of embedded strings of the form `${name}` and `$name`:

 * `GetString()`
 * `GetStringSlice()`